 - Hotel rooms / Accommodation expense + Travel

 Being a bridesmaid is a great experience in life.
-You get to be side by side with your best friend as they walk down the aisle.
+You get to be side by side with your best friends as they walk down the aisle.
 You may have already enjoyed multiple events before the wedding day.

 As we all know, with all the fun and exciting parts, there are some big responsibilities.
 You are also responsible for being there by the bride’s side when she needs help.

 Being asked to be a bridesmaid is a special honor that comes with a range of responsibilities and commitments.
 While the role is filled with joy and excitement, it’s also accompanied by financial obligations that bridesmaids should be prepared for